This article is about various precision issues in WebGL

 as those errors are caught at link time so just compiling a shader and

-is not sufficient to know if compiling actually
+checking the COMPILE_STATUS is not sufficient to know if compiling actually

 succeeded or failed.
-You must link and check the LINK_STATUS
+You must link and check the LINK_STATUS.

-is really medium precision and not high precision
+To check if mediump is really medium precision and not high precision

 you'll have to do a render test.
 Basically you create a shader that uses